athkdev/blog/content/leetcode resources/387 First Unique Character in a String.md

 ---

-# 387. First Unique Character in a String

 We need to find the first unique character in the given input string.
 For this, we iterate over the string and create a frequency map/array.
 I usually like to use a size 26 array, if I am given only lowercase or only uppercase string.
 A map is easier to go with if it's a case-sensitive string.